How much does an electric car cost to run?

 Insurance prices in the UK have risen over the past several years, and although electric vehicles are different from conventional cars, they also have to be insured.

-While servicing, fuel and tax costs are cheaper for electric cars compared to conventional vehicles, electric vehicles are more expensive to insure.
-This is partly because their repair costs are higher and because there aren’t enough trained technicians in the UK to do the work.
+While servicing, fuel and tax costs are cheaper for electric cars compared to conventional vehicles, electric vehicles tend to be more expensive to insure.
+This is partly because their repair costs are higher, but also because there aren’t enough trained technicians in the UK to do the work.

-Research by comparison site comparethemarket.com last year found that some electric vehicles can cost 45% more to insure than conventional cars.
+Research conducted in 2017 by comparison site comparethemarket.com found that some electric vehicles can cost 45% more to insure than conventional cars.
 However, this isn’t always representative.

 Our research found we could be insured on a Hyundai Kona Electric for £648 a year.
 Using the same details of a 42-year-old engineer living in Banbury, Oxford, who's married and a house owner, the insurance on a diesel Kona cost £612.